85GLC85/shakespeare-m1/README.md

 <strong>Validation Testing</strong>

-Ran through the W3 HTML tester and the below bugs were located in the code - code that was not written by myself.
+Ran through the W3 HTML tester and seven bugs were located in the code - code that was not written by myself.

 WS3 CSS Checker
 Located 34 errors in code, mostly from the code not written by myself.